Faculty with research interests in dynamics are Sasa Kocic and Samuel Lisi.

-Prof. Kocic’s particular research interests involve renormalization and universality in dynamics, rigidity theory of dynamical systems and KAM (Kolmogorov-Arnold-Moser) theory.
-Renormalization is a tool that originated in physics (quantum field theory, statistical mechanics) and, in the last 40 years, has become a powerful tool of the modern theory of dynamical systems and beyond (e.g, the proof of the Poincare conjecture involves some renormalization arguments; the central limit theorem of probability theory can be seen as a renormalization result).
-In dynamics, renormalization is often the only tool to prove some rigidity results.
-Rigidity refers to a property that some systems that are a priory equivalent in some weak sense are actually equivalent in a much stronger sense.
-It is a notion which exists in many areas of mathematics (e.g., Elon Lindenstrauss was awarded a Fields medal in 2010 for measure rigidity in ergodic theory).
-KAM theory is a classic topic in dynamical systems that concerns the persistence of quasiperiodic solutions under small perturbations of an integrable system.
+Dr. Kocic’s particular research interests involve renormalization, rigidity theory of dynamical systems and KAM (Kolmogorov-Arnold-Moser) theory.
+Renormalization is a tool that originated in physics (quantum field theory, statistical mechanics) and, in the last 40 years, has become a powerful tool of the modern theory of dynamical systems.
+So far, there are two fields medals awarded for works involving renormalization (Curtis McMullen, 1998; Artur Avila, 2014).
+It is potentially also a powerful tool beyond dynamics.
+In dynamics, it is often the only tool to prove some rigidity results in one-dimensional dynamics, for example.
+Rigidity refers to a property that some systems that are a priori equivalent in some weak (e.g., topological) sense are actually equivalent in much stronger (e.g., smooth) sense.
+It is a notion which exists in many areas of mathematics.
+KAM theory is a classic topic in dynamical systems that concerns the persistence of quasiperiodic solutions (stable motions) under small perturbations of an integrable system.